ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 **VID generation policy**
 1. VID generated should contain the number of digits as configured
 1. In absence of configured length, VID generated should have 16 digits
-1. Validate if the VID is generated as per the defined logic mentioned below
+1. Validates if the VID is generated as per the defined logic mentioned below
 * The number should not contain any alphanumeric characters
 * The number should not contain any repeating numbers for 2 or more than 2 digits
 * The number should not contain any sequential number for 3 or more than 3 digits